emilkowalski/vaul/README.md

 ### Handle

 A drag hint (also known as grabber).
 Shows people that they can drag the drawer to resize it; they can also tap it to cycle through the snap points, and double tap quickly to close the drawer.
-Set `preventCycle={false}` to stop this default behavior.
+Set `preventCycle={true}` to stop this default behavior.

 ### Portal